xkwd/learn-ruby-and-rails/README.md

 If a Rails app is built by following the Rails Way, it is very likely to end up with fat models and bloated controllers, which in turn are difficult both to test and to be understood by new developers.
 This is a usual scenario when an app gets bigger than a typical CRUD app.
 Adding a layer of Service Objects (or simply services) is a way to deal with it.

-Service Object is a Plain Old Ruby Object (PORO) and is a pattern allowing to extract business logic from Models and Controllers (in Model-View-Controller pattern) to keep them slim and thus readable.
+Service Object is a Plain Old Ruby Object (PORO - a simple object without complicated logic, usually not inheriting from anything) and is a pattern allowing to extract business logic from Models and Controllers (in Model-View-Controller pattern) to keep them slim and thus readable.
 A single Service Object encapsulates a single process of the business logic.
 Therefore, it becomes easier to write, test and modify that specific business logic.

 #### 2. Common scenarios for usage